Commands

 });

-analytics, and marketing.
+and marketing.
 Values are booleans, and once a value is set to true

-are now shared with destinations and new ones.
+shared with existing destinations and new ones.

 elb('walker consent', { marketing: true, randomTool: true });